Ask a doctor about a prescription for SITAGLIPTIN/METFORMIN MYLAN 50 mg/1000 mg FILM-COATED TABLETS

-Package Insert: Information for the User
+Package Leaflet: Information for the User

-Sitagliptin/Metformin Mylan 50 mg/1 000 mg Film-Coated Tablets
+Sitagliptin/Metformin Mylan 50 mg/1,000 mg film-coated tablets

 sitagliptin/metformin hydrochloride

-Read this package insert carefully before starting to take this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-They work together to control blood sugar levels in adult patients with a form of diabetes called “type 2 diabetes mellitus”.
-This medicine helps to increase the levels of insulin produced after a meal and reduces the amount of sugar produced by the body.
+They work together to control the levels of sugar in your blood in adult patients with a form of diabetes called “type 2 diabetes mellitus”.
+This medicine helps to increase the amount of insulin produced after a meal and reduces the amount of sugar produced by your body.

 What is type 2 diabetes?

-Type 2 diabetes is a disease in which your body does not produce enough insulin and the insulin that your body produces does not work as well as it should.
+Type 2 diabetes is a disease in which your body does not produce enough insulin and the insulin your body produces does not work as well as it should.
 Your body may also produce too much sugar.
-When this occurs, sugar (glucose) accumulates in the blood.
-This can lead to serious medical problems, such as heart diseases (cardiovascular), kidney diseases (renal), blindness, and amputations.
+When this happens, sugar (glucose) builds up in the blood.
+This can lead to serious medical problems, such as heart disease, kidney disease, blindness, and amputations.

 Do not take Sitagliptin/Metformin hydrochloride Mylan: